 Click here to read Kelly’s guest blog post: “Why I joined the Hildebrand Board.”

-Glenda Allsopp, Clerk, Owner, A & B Consulting
+Glenda Allsopp, Treasurer, Owner, A & B Consulting

 Glenda L. Allsopp is a principal in A & B Consulting, LLC an accounting and financial management company providing services to individuals, churches, non-profit organizations and small businesses.
 Previously she had worked at Raytheon, a Defense and Aerospace Systems Company in the positions of Business Manager or a Senior Cost Analyst.
 She was also a Senior Analyst with MCR Federal, LLC, where she advised the United States Air Force – Force Protection Program Office in assessing purchases through life cycle and budgetary analysis.
 She holds a B.S. in Accountancy from Boston College and an M.B.A. from Simmons Graduate School of Management (Boston, MA).